-Dessert at The Loyal will make up for every birthday that’s ended with store-bought cupcakes or a few spoons and pint of Haagen-Dazs.
-The DIY sundae set looks like it came straight out of Augustus Gloop’s brain, with a silver platter carrying scoops of ice cream, saucers of Reese’s Pieces and gummy bears, and bowls of chocolates and syrup.
-The celebration will also be started long before dessert, with very good cocktails and a burger with duck fat tater tots.
+Dessert at The Loyal will make up for every birthday that’s ended with stale store-bought cupcakes or a few spoons and pint of Haagen-Dazs.
+The DIY sundae set here looks like it came straight out of Augustus Gloop’s brain, with a silver platter carrying scoops of ice cream, saucers of Reese’s Pieces and gummy bears, and bowls of chocolates and syrup.
+The celebration will start long before dessert, though, with very good cocktails and a burger with duck fat tater tots.

-Tell your friends you want to go to The Wythe Hotel for your birthday, and they might assume you want to get bottle service at a table on the roof.
-While you do want people passing bottles while singing happy birthday, you don’t need $400 worth of vodka and a room full of tourists speaking French.
-That’s why you’re instead going to Reynard, the restaurant on the ground floor of The Wythe that’s made up of two high-ceilinged dining rooms great for big groups.
-The wood-fired meats and vegetables are all good, and your version of bottle service will include some great options off the long French wine list.
+Tell your friends to meet at the Wythe Hotel for your birthday, and they might assume you want bottle service at a table on the roof.
+But there’s no need for $400 worth of vodka and a room full of tourists speaking French - you’re not looking for that much of a big deal.
+Which is why you’re actually going to Reynard, the restaurant on the ground floor.
+It has two high-ceilinged dining rooms great for big groups, plus a menu full of very good wood-fired meats and vegetables.
+Your version of bottle service can just include some great options off the long French wine list.

-A three-hour tasting menu in Bushwick sounds like a lot to ask of your friends.
-But for most of the night at Brooklyn Cider House, you’ll be taking videos of each other “catching” cider out of minivan-sized barrels in the tasting room of this brewery.
+A three-hour tasting menu experience sounds like a lot to ask of your friends.
+But for most of the night at Brooklyn Cider House, you’ll be taking videos of each other “catching” cider out of minivan-sized barrels in this brewery’s tasting room.
 After each of the four Basque-inspired food courses, which are served family-style at communal tables, you get up to catch more raw (a.k.a. not too sweet) cider.
-It may be a three-hour commitment, but each person will only drop $49 for good food and basically bottomless cider.
+Yes, it’s a three-hour commitment, but it only costs $49 per person for lots of good food and basically bottomless alcohol.

-Wu’s Wonton King is a Chinese spot deep in the Lower East Side where you walk by open fishtanks and a seafood counter on your way into a bright space that looks like a banquet hall.
-Wu’s is also BYOB, and full of round tables - in other words, it’s ideal for big groups.
-Tell each of your friends to bring a bottle of wine, ask your server for an ice bucket, and your table’s Lazy Susan will instantly become a spinning wine-tasting to go with your very good Chinese food.
+Wu’s Wonton King is a Chinese spot deep in the Lower East Side that’s BYOB, and full of round tables - in other words, ideal for big groups.
+Tell each of your friends to bring a bottle of wine, ask your server for an ice bucket, and your table’s lazy Susan will instantly become a spinning wine-tasting to go with your very good Chinese food.
 If you want to mix it up with strangers afterwards, 169 Bar - a classic dive with $3 shot and beer combos - is basically next door.

 Modern Love is the fully-vegan restaurant that’s also a good place for slightly over-the-top birthday behavior.
 That probably has a lot to do with the food, which is comfort stuff like truffled poutine and mac and (cashew) cheese.
 There’s also an affordable wine list and large tables that are great for groups.

-After Medieval Times last year, you said you were going to play things cool at your birthday this year.
-And by “play things cool,” you mean seeing Disney On Ice at MSG or karaoke crawling in K-Town.
+After Medieval Times last year, you said you were going to play things cool at your next birthday.
+And by “play things cool,” you meant seeing Disney On Ice at MSG or karaoke crawling in K-Town.
 But before you do either of those, you should eat at Her Name Is Han, one of our favorite group dinner spots in the city.
-The homestyle Korean food is all shareable and surprisingly light, and there are inexpensive pitchers of beer and bottles of grapefruit and blueberry-infused, house-brewed soju.
+The homestyle Korean food is all shareable, and there are inexpensive pitchers of beer and bottles of grapefruit and blueberry-infused house-brewed soju.

-As far as steakhouses go, Quality Eats is one of your best options for when you want red meat on your birthday, but you don’t want to force your friends to eat at a steakhouse with white tablecloths and a crowd of banking VPs.
-You can get a great steak for under $30 along with more interesting things like slabs of bacon on peanut butter and “the birthday cake” - chocolate malt ice cream topped with confetti cake and vanilla icing.
+Quality Eats is one of your best options when you want red meat on your birthday, but don’t want to force your friends to eat at a steakhouse with white tablecloths and a crowd of banking VPs.
+You can get a great steak here for under $30, along with more interesting things like slabs of bacon on peanut butter and “the birthday cake” - chocolate malt ice cream topped with confetti cake and vanilla icing.

-Llama Inn is a Peruvian spot in Williamsburg that most people use for impressive dates, but this place is also pretty ideal for fun group dinners.
-Some of the best dishes here are large- format plates that are meant to be shared by a bunch of people - like the stir-fry beef you should use to make your own tacos with stir-fry beef, avocado, chiles, and french fries.
+Llama Inn is a Peruvian spot in Williamsburg that works for lots of situations, including but not limited to fun group dinners.
+In fact, some of the best dishes here are large-format plates meant to be shared by a bunch of people - like the stir-fry beef that comes with avocado, chiles, and french fries.
 If it’s nice outside, make a reservation on the roof.
-And if it’s not, the interior here feels like a vacation too.

-Lots of research (many birthdays) have taught us that people would rather meet you at a bar for burgers than at a sit-down dinner.
-But you can find the ideal middle ground by reserving a booth at The Happiest Hour, a cocktail bar in the West Village that also happens to serve one of our favorite burgers.
-This place also gets a little clubby later in the night, which might be exactly what you’re looking for - and if not, you can head downstairs to their more low-key cocktail bar, Slowly Shirley.
+Multiple peer-reviewed studies have concluded that people would rather meet at a bar for burgers than go to a sit-down dinner for your birthday.
+But you can find the ideal middle ground by reserving a booth at The Happiest Hour, a cocktail bar in the West Village that also happens to serve one of our favorite burgers in the city.
+This place gets a little clubby later in the night, which might be exactly what you’re looking for - and if not, you can head downstairs to their more low-key cocktail bar, Slowly Shirley.

 Bombay Bread Bar is a casual Indian spot in Soho that specializes in different breads.
 If the floor-to-ceiling pop art and the oven painted like a giant tiger don’t put your friends in a festive mood, then the interesting cocktails, affordable share plates, and big, loud space should do the trick.
 Also, make sure to get the assortment of kulfi (Indian ice cream) for dessert.

-If you want to keep your birthday casual, but you you also wouldn’t mind if your night got a little rowdy, start things off at Playa Betty’s.
-The communal tables, casual space (surfboards on the walls and palm trees in the corners), and affordable tabs are great for big groups.
-No one is going to complain about the solid guacamole and spicy margaritas, and most people will appreciate that this is a fun spot to make questionable decisions with a bunch of friends on the Upper West Side.
+If you want to keep your birthday casual, but you also wouldn’t mind the night getting slightly rowdy later on, start things off at Playa Betty’s.
+The communal tables, casual space (surfboards on the walls and palm trees in the corners), and affordable tabs here are great for big groups.
+No one is going to complain about the solid guacamole and spicy margaritas, and everyone should appreciate that this is a fun spot to kick things off on the Upper West Side.